shejz/Santander-Value-Prediction/README.md

 - (E) Note that item (B)’s action can easily be modified to include the entire feature set rather than features that have been pre-scored

-**2**.
-Scale the training and test sets to zero mean and unit variance with respect to the training set features
+**2. Scale the training and test sets to zero mean and unit variance with respect to the training set features.**
-3. Tune a LightGBM regressor while monitoring the training and validation root mean squared error (RMSE)
+**3. Tune a LightGBM regressor while monitoring the training and validation root mean squared error.**
+(RMSE)
-4. Make predictions on the test set using the trained LightGBM regressor
+**4. Make predictions on the test set using the trained LightGBM regressor.**

 |Model|Public score|Private score|Final rank|
 |---|---|---|---|